 Campus buildings are generally open from 7:00 a.m. to 10:00 p.m.
 Individuals needing to be in campus buildings or College areas other than during regularly scheduled work hours should contact Campus Security at (831) 646-4099.
 Campus buildings are normally locked from 5:00 p.m.
 Friday to 7:00 a.m. on Monday.
 College personnel unlock doors for scheduled weekend classes and special events.
-It is the responsibility of all MPC personnel who use rooms, offices, and areas to lock access doors, turn off lights, and close windows.
+It is the responsibility of all MPC personnel who use rooms, offices and other appropriate District areas, to lock access doors, turn off lights, and close windows.
 College staff routinely check the campus during off-hours.
 Primary responsibility for security, however, lies with the authorized individual last in the facility.
+It is the policy of the MPCCD to maintain a workplace free of the unlawful manufacture, distribution, dispensing, possession or use of controlled substances listed in Sections I through V of Section 202 of the Controlled Substances Act (21 United States Code Section 812), and revised schedules as published in the Code of Federal Regulations, Part 1308 of Title 21, Food and Drugs (alcoholic beverages, etc.).
+See Board Policy 3550 Drug Free Environment and Drug Prevention Program and Board Policy 3560 Alcoholic Beverages.